Loading...

 You'll be developing a spreadsheet for the Delicious Desserts project by using formulas and functions.

-Welcome to today's lesson from the unit, Using IT in Project Management.
+Welcome to today's lesson from the unit, using IT in project management.

-This lesson is called Carrying Out a Project, Part One, and by the end of today's lesson, you'll be able to edit the structure of a provided spreadsheet workbook and apply functions and formulas to each sheet.
+And by the end of today's lesson, you'll be able to edit the structure of a provided spreadsheet workbook and apply functions and formulas to each sheet.

 Shall we make a start?
 We will be exploring these key words throughout today's lesson.